Inside Valentino Fall Winter 2026

 - Generous tailoring

-- Long coats and wide trousers
+- Long coats, wide trousers

 - Structured jackets with strong vertical lines

-These shapes evoke the language of power dressing while simultaneously echoing Michele’s long-standing fascination with historical fashion references.
+These shapes carry the language of power dressing while reaching into Michele’s long-standing fascination with historical fashion references.
+The oversized shoulders, in particular, introduce a dramatic counterpoint to Valentino’s traditionally soft femininity.

 2. Draped Romantic Silhouettes

-Running parallel to these power silhouettes are softer forms:
+Running parallel are softer forms:

 - Draped chiffon dresses